SpicyIcy00/supabotv38/ADVANCED_DATA_IMPLEMENTATION.md

 - ✅ **NEW**: Dedicated page in sidebar navigation
 - ✅ **FIXED**: All NameError issues resolved with direct SQL implementation
 - ✅ **RENAMED**: "AI Analytics" changed to "Demand Analytics" for clarity
+- ✅ **UPGRADED**: Advanced Statistical System for hidden demand detection with confidence scoring

 The implementation provides a powerful analytics suite that enhances the existing Streamlit app while maintaining all existing functionality and following established coding patterns.
-Users can now access advanced business intelligence through a dedicated, well-organized page in the sidebar navigation with fully functional analytics features.
+Users can now access advanced business intelligence through a dedicated, well-organized page in the sidebar navigation with fully functional analytics features, including a statistically robust hidden demand detection system.